thegworld/gtx-browser/components/README.md

   * `//ios/chrome`
   * `//content/shell`

-Components **can** depend on the lower layers of the Chromium codebase:
+Components **can** depend on the lower layers of the GTx Browser codebase:

   * `//base`
   * `//gpu`